-Note: Looking for a credit card to help you scale internationally?
-The Jeeves credit card charges no FX fees and lets you pay it off in your local currency or the currency of your choice.
+Looking for a credit card to help you scale internationally?
+The Jeeves credit card lets you use your local currency or the currency of your choice.
 Apply for a Jeeves card today and receive a response in as little as 24 hours.

-However, there's often less than a handful of marketers and no real lead in the organization.
+However, there's often less than a handful of marketers and no real lead in the organisation.

 Often, growth in these companies is driven mainly by digital sales.
 And in fact, this approach often works well.
 Hanns calls this the level 1 relationship – a balanced input-output ratio between an intuitive spend on visibility, sales outreach and lead generation.